frankleitelemoscosta/The_Walking_in_Matrix/README.md

 the variable sum that in the predecessor execution of the loop with check the houses around the where jack be in the

-<h2>ONE EXAMPLE OF COMPILER PROGRAM AND EXPLANATIONS ABOUT PROJECT</h2>
+<h2>ONE EXAMPLE OF COMPILE PROGRAM AND EXPLANATIONS ABOUT PROJECT</h2>

 Here you will see the program and your execution, that is divide in three visual stages, they are: